whitecube/php-prices/README.md

 ### From Brick/Money-like methods

-For convenience, it is also possible to use the shorthand Money factory methods :
+For convenience, it is also possible to use the shorthand Money factory methods:

 ```php
 use Whitecube\Price\Price;